 God’s steadfast love and caring presence is communicated through the beautiful prayer shawls created by the Prayer Shawl Ministry.
 After being prayed over and blessed, these prayer shawls are offered to those who are hospitalized, homebound, or in other need of support.
 Please contact Peter Johns (713) 354-4449 for more information.

 Chapelwood hosts a blood drive four Sundays a year.
-Representatives from M.D.
-Anderson Blood Bank will collect your donations.
-Cancer patients need more blood components than do patients with any other disease because cancer often impairs the bone marrow where blood cells are produced.
-M.D.
-Anderson's blood bank uses more than 300 units every day.
-This is why donors are the most important part of the process.
+Representatives from Gulf Coast Regional Blood Center will collect your donations.
 Giving blood provides hope for cancer patients who depend on the support of their family and friends and on the generosity of donors just like you.
 Consider giving 20 to 30 minutes of your time to give a pint of blood.
 Walk-ins are welcome.
 Blood donors must be at least 17 years of age and a minimum of 110 pounds.
 Eat a sensible meal within 4 hours prior to donation.
 You need to bring a driver's license to donate blood.
-For more information, contact Adrian Granger, firstname.lastname@example.org or (713) 354-4443.
+For more information, contact Adrian Granger, [email protected] or (713) 354-4443.

 For information about the Columbarium, please click here.